cdbarrineau/aws-cli-scripts/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public v3 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments